Dolgalad/HiParis_B2Ideas_challenge/README.md

 python scripts/train.sh --config <config_file>
 ```

+# Evaluation and training analysis
-And generate plot and result tables with
+To run evaluation of the trained model and generate plots and result tables run
 ```bash
 ./generate_figures.sh
 ```